28 years of the best advice from the pages of Cycling Plus

 Cyclo-cross provides a psychological boost during the winter as simply training on the road and cross training can become boring while the summer season is a long way off [CP’s training advice in ’92 was geared towards racing cyclists].
 Cyclo-cross gives you the chance to enjoy some low-key weekend racing with no pressure.
 You’ll be able to find cyclo-cross races close by and they don’t last too long – an hour of cyclo-cross racing is worth three hours of training on the road.
 They’re the perfect way to keep you motivated, and you’ll lose less of your fitness over winter, which will help come the summer racing season.

 We certainly think so and, obviously, still run features about what is a truly fun and friendly sport.
 More importantly we feel that cyclo-cross is a perfect introduction to bike racing – a huge amount of dirty fun, no cars, a soft landing if you crash – a short but effective workout and an excellent way to improve your bike handling skills.
-“I rode my first cyclo-cross race late last year,” says CP editor Rob.
+“I rode my first cyclo-cross race just a couple of year's ago,” says Content Director Rob Spedding.
 “And I’m not sure why I hadn’t tried it earlier.
 It was hard work but incredibly rewarding and, best of all, it was all done and dusted in just under an hour.”
-The traditional ’cross season has ended but summer cyclo-cross and CX sportives are very 2017, so give it a go.

 Riding in the rain from issue one

 Cycling Plus has always been proud of its Britishness.
 (Take that how you want to in 2020/21…) And nothing is more British than talking about the weather and, specifically, rain.
 In issue one we offered no less than 32 tips on riding in the wet, highlights included…